google.com, pub-0733141238962315, DIRECT, f08c47fec0942fa0

 What to do in Europe With Kids?

-Tip 4: Activities Basic: play on-going games.
+Tip 4: Activities Basic: For younger children, play on-going games, such as "I Spy."
+Make your child in charge of a responsibility, such as keeping the family on schedule by keeping track of time.
 Challenge your child to say hello, please, thank you, good-bye and their menu choice in the country's language or local expressions (such as taking the lift, rather than the elevator in London).
 Take a look at the details on the old churches (look for gargoyles).
 The many piazzas (plazas) may have street fairs, vendors, musicians, performers and carousels.

 travel with kids